 "Come and see."

-St. Nicholas is an Orthodox Christian parish in Pinellas Park.
-We are a warm, diverse community rooted in the ancient faith of the Apostles, and genuinely happy when someone new walks through our doors.
+St. Nicholas is an Orthodox Christian parish in Pinellas Park, a community of the faith once for all delivered to the saints.
+Our faith is not a theory or a set of rules.
+It is life, and it is experience.
+And we are genuinely glad when someone new walks through our doors.

 What Is the Divine Liturgy?